oliphanc/ME595r/README.md

 #### HW5
-A basic implementation of a neural ODE to try and predict weather data
+A basic implementation of a neural ODE to try and predict weather data.

+#### HW6
+Used a neural ODE with an autoencoder to predict the latent dynamics of a nonlinear system.

+#### HW7
+Used a neural network to approximate a koopman operator to linearize a nonlinear dynamic system.